ad Dei Gloriam Ministries

 Because this is the most important question that you will have to answer in your lifetime, let's take a moment to review and clarify what this involves.

-God created man to fellowship with Him.
-Man's sin broke that fellowship and separated himself from God.
+Man’s sin broke that fellowship and separated himself from God.

 All man's attempts to bridge the gap will fall way short.

 God Himself provides the only way as a free gift.
-You must accept the gift by trusting in Christ alone.

 You can express your faith and receive Jesus Christ right now in a prayer to God.